Michal-J-Kanios/fateweaver_oracle/README.md

 # FATE WEAVER 🎲
 ## GM Emulator/Solo Play oracle for Dungeons & Dragons 5th Edition 🧙‍♂️
 ### Project is open source.
 Feel free to reflavour it to other TTRPG systems, as long as you give proper credit :)
-Will upload better screenshots once I'm done.
+(Will upload better quality screenshots once I'm done)
 ![image](https://github.com/Michal-J-Kanios/fateweaver_oracle/assets/92123240/e1273696-638b-4f68-b0be-767e792268e6)

 ### Have you ever wanted to play D&D solo for whatever reason?